SheryllD/Project_SQL_Database/readme.md

 - Tools and technologies used (SQL, Python, Pandas, Seaborn, etc.)

 ### Technical Challenges and Learnings
-- Describe issues you faced during development and what you learned from them
+- Describe issues we faced during development and what we learned

 ---

-## Repository Structure (optional)
+## Repository Structure (example/optional)
 ```text
 sql-database/
 │